iCliniq Logo

 • Complete resection of the tumor or elimination is possible.

-• Yet, there is a danger of understating and under-grading with endoscopic treatment.
+• Yet, there is a danger of understating and undergrading with endoscopic treatment.

-• Percutaneous intervention should be performed for low-risk UTUC in the renal pelvis.
+1. Percutaneous Access: Percutaneous intervention should be performed for low-risk UTUC in the renal pelvis.
 This procedure may treat low-risk tumors in the lower calyceal system that are not accessible or hard to manage using flexible ureteroscopy.
+Nevertheless, this procedure is being utilized less frequently due to the advent of better endoscopic equipment, like the distal-tip deflection of modern ureteroscopes.
+With a percutaneous approach, the possibility of tumor seeding exists.

-• Total distal ureterectomy with neo-cystostomy (surgical bladder implantation) is appropriate for low-risk distal ureter tumors, which cannot be excised fully endoscopically, and high-risk tumors when KSS for preserving renal function.
+2. Segmental Ureteral Resection: By sparing the ipsilateral (same side) kidney, segmental ureteral resection with broad margins gives appropriate histopathological samples for staging and grading of cancer.
+Lymphadenectomy (excision of the regional lymph nodes) can also be done during segmental ureteral resection.
+Total distal ureterectomy with neo-cystostomy (surgical bladder implantation) is appropriate for low-risk distal ureter tumors, which cannot be excised fully endoscopically, and high-risk tumors when KSS for preserving renal function.
 The iliac and lumbar ureters fail faster than the distal pelvic ureter.
+Partial pyelotomy or partial nephrectomy is very rare.
+Open excision of tumors of the renal pelvis or calyces has been practically stopped.

-• During kidney-sparing therapy or for the treatment of CIS (carcinoma in situ), antegrade (upwards) administration of bacillus Calmette-Guérin (BCG) vaccine or Mitomycin C in the upper urinary tract by percutaneous nephrostomy using a three-valve system open at 20 cm (after total tumor removal) is possible.
+3. Adjuvant Topical Agents: During kidney-sparing therapy or for the treatment of CIS (carcinoma in situ), antegrade (upwards) administration of bacillus Calmette-Guérin (BCG) vaccine or Mitomycin C in the upper urinary tract by percutaneous nephrostomy using a three-valve system open at 20 cm (after total tumor removal) is possible.
+Retrograde (downward) instillation through a ureteric stent is also employed.
+However, it is risky because of the possibility of a ureteral blockage and subsequent pyelovenous inflow following instillation or perfusion.
+Reflux from a double-J stent has been employed.
+However, it is not recommended because it frequently does not reach the renal pelvis.

-• Several examples of retroperitoneal metastatic spread and metastases through the trocar system following the management of massive tumors in a pneumoperitoneum environment have been described.
+5. Laparoscopic RNU: Several examples of retroperitoneal metastatic spread and metastases through the trocar system following the management of massive tumors in a pneumoperitoneum environment have been described.
+Various measures can be taken to reduce the risk of tumor spillage:

 • Do not penetrate the urinary tract.